 - General Library Exception.
-Some countries have a broad and flexible provision that permits collibrary of other institution to make copies of works, usually subject to various conditions, but not limited to particular purposes and and provisions, but it is especially insightful to note those countries rely solely on a general exception, without the benefit of a more specific library statute. - Copies for Research and Study.
+Some countries have a broad and flexible provision that permits a library or other institution to make copies of works, usually subject to various conditions, but not limited to particular purposes.
+Many more countries have a general exception together with other provisions, but it is especially insightful to note those countries rely solely on a general exception, without the benefit of a more specific library statute. - Copies for Research and Study.
 One of the most common statutes within this study is the provision permitting a library or other institution to make copies (usually single copies) at the request of a user, often specifically for that person's research or private study.
 This category of statutes includes any provision that authorizes the library to make a copy of a work for a user, whether "research and study" is noted in the statute or not. - Making Available.
-The European Union directive of 2001, as described above, led many E.U. countries to adopt a statute allowing Constants do yn RkD Fai Grambines (Unnaggiste used s Vorsion) remises, I usually for their research or study2 If you want to remove the watermark, please register Copies for Preservation or Replacement.
-Among the most common - Copies for Preservation or Replacement.
-Among the most common library exceptions are statutes that authorize the library to make copies of works for preservation, without necessarily requiring that the work
+The European Union directive of 2001, as described above, led many E.U. countries to adopt a statute allowing libraries to make digital works available to users on the premises, usually for their research or study.2 - Copies for Preservation or Replacement.
+Among the most common library exceptions are statutes that authorize the library to make copies of works for preservation, without necessarily requiring that the work first be at risk.
+Almost as common are statutes authorizing libraries to replace existing copies in the collection, or in the collection of another library, if the work is lost, damaged, deteriorated, or otherwise in jeopardy?